<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Community Health Systems Community Health Systems, Inc. (CHS) operates as a publicly traded healthcare management company, primarily providing hospital and healthcare services.
 It manages a network of acute care hospitals and outpatient care facilities across the United States, serving millions of patients annually.
 Brief on Healthcare Cost Increases in 2026 As we approach 2026, significant healthcare cost increases are anticipated, particularly for those enrolled in Affordable Care Act (ACA) marketplace plans.
 With projections indicating some states could see premium hikes exceeding 60%, the withdrawal of enhanced federal premium subsidies will likely exacerbate the financial burden on consumers.
 A recent analysis suggests that without congressional intervention, over 22 million ACA enrollees could face a staggering 75% rise in out-of-pocket premium costs.
 Factors contributing to this situation include rising medical expenses, increased demand for healthcare services, and the sustained profitability of major insurers amidst substantial rate hikes.
 Click here to learn more

-How Community Health Systems employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Community Health Systems employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Community Health Systems employees can navigate federal student loan repayment: This article provides a framework for Community Health Systems employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Community Health Systems employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Community Health Systems employees: How the current repayment environment affects both personal and Parent PLUS Loans.

-In addition, Community Health Systems employees should remember that private student loans are not included.
-Only federal government-held student loans are eligible.
-This includes Department of Education-held Federal Direct Loans (including PLUS Loans), Federal Perkins Loans, and Federal Family Education Loan (FFEL) Program loans.
+No. Community Health Systems employees should remember that private student loans are not eligible for federal IDR plans, PSLF, or federal forbearance protections.
+Only federal government-held loans -- including Federal Direct Loans, Federal Perkins Loans, and FFEL Program loans held by the Department of Education -- are eligible.

 Articles you may find interesting: